Citywide Volunteer Program

 Preserve staff provide all tools, materials and training to do the work – we just ask that you bring a good pair of work gloves, a water bottle (we have water for refills) and good, sturdy, closed toed shoes or hiking boots.
 Dress appropriate to weather conditions and work assignment.

 This program provides assistance to qualifying homeowners or tenants who are physically or financially unable to maintain their properties.
 Operation Fix It teams volunteers and local businesses to provide labor and materials.

 Parks & Recreation - Helping Hands

 Interested in giving back to the community?
-There are several volunteer opportunities for those interested in working in a parks and recreation environment including; one time special events, trail maintenance, youth sports coaching or officiating, working in a community center and more!
+There are several volunteer opportunities for those interested in working in a parks and recreation environment.
+Opportunities include volunteering for one-time special events at city parks and other locations throughout the city, in addition to various park maintenance projects!
 For additional information please email or call.

 Paiute is always in need of volunteers for the following programs:

 Police volunteers work within several divisions of the department in clerical support positions and assist patrol in vehicle transport.
 Volunteers must be citizen academy graduates before being eligible for any positions that may be available.
-Citizen academy applications can be located at http://www.scottsdaleaz.gov/Police/recruit/volunteer.asp and two sessions are held each year.
+Citizen academy applications can be located in the Police section of the website and two sessions are held each year.
 Volunteer applications are only accepted if a position is available and any and all openings are posted on the Police website.